Base Velocimeter (BVM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Base Velocimeter Historical Price

-According to the latest data gathered on Base Velocimeter live price page, the current price of Base Velocimeter is 0.003638USD.
+According to the latest data gathered on Base Velocimeter live price page, the current price of Base Velocimeter is 0.003369USD.
 The circulating supply of Base Velocimeter(BVM) is

 In the past 24 hours, Base Velocimeter has shown a price movement of